ProjectIxian/Spixi-website/guide.md

         </div>
         <div class="col-xl-4 mb-3 guideBox">
             <img src="assets/img/guide/Spixi9.png" alt="Spixi guide 10"/>
-            <div class="guideText">On "Settings" screen you can change your displayed image and name.
-You also have the possibility to delete your accont and/or wallet.</div>
+            <div class="guideText">On "Settings" screen, you can change your displayed image and name.
+You also have the possibility to delete your account and/or wallet.</div>
             <div class="guideSubText">
                 <strong>Please note </strong>
                 that this is only your displayed name to other Spixi users and it is not your "handle".
-You can always chanage your Nickname in the settings.
+You can always change your Nickname in the settings.
             </div>
         </div>
         <div class="col-xl-4 mb-3 guideBoxNoBg">